lestillero/tuition-reimbursement/README.md

 Ready:

 * All employees can log into system
-* All employees can submit requests for reimbursement
+* All employees can submit requests for reimbursements
 * Direct supervisors can view and approve/deny requests
 * Heads of departments can view and approve/deny requests
 * Benefits coordinator can view and approve/deny requests
+* Employees can view the status of their requests

 For future development: